Data Protection Academy » Data Protection News » EU-US Data Privacy Framework

 • US intelligence agencies still have powers to monitor data and it is unclear whether the Framework can effectively limit these powers.
 The EU-US Data Privacy Framework is not effective enough for many data protectionists.

-Data protection activist Max Schrems calls the EU-US Data Privacy Framework a "copy of the failed Privacy Shield".
-He and his NGO none of your business (noyb) have already published in a Press release announced that it would file a lawsuit again.
+Data protection activist Max Schrems describes the EU-US Data Privacy Framework as a "copy of the failed Privacy Shield".
+He and his NGO none of your business (noyb) have already published a Press release announced that it would file a lawsuit again.

 Practical application of the EU-US Data Privacy Framework